CA-CST-SII/Software-Standards/Java_Standards.md

 	     }</pre>

-==Formatting Conventions==
+##Formatting Conventions##
 The length of Java source lines, including comments, should not exceed 79 characters.
 This ensures that any monitor or printer is useable.
 Use liberal amounts of white space to improve code readability.
 When a complete statement or an expression will not fit on a single line, break it according to these general principles:
-#Break after a comma.
+1. Break after a comma.
-#Break before an operator.
+1. Break before an operator.
-#Prefer higher-level breaks to lower-level breaks.
+1. Prefer higher-level breaks to lower-level breaks.
-#Align the new line with the beginning of the expression at the same level on the previous line.
+1. Align the new line with the beginning of the expression at the same level on the previous line.
-#If the above rules lead to confusing code or to code that is too flushed against the right margin, outdent one additional level.
+1. If the above rules lead to confusing code or to code that is too flushed against the right margin, outdent one additional level.

-===Class File Structure===
+###Class File Structure###
 The elements of a class or interface file should appear in the following order:
-#Class (static) variables
+1. Class (static) variables
-#Instance variables
+1. Instance variables
-#Constructors
+1. Constructors
-#Methods grouped by functionality
+1. Methods grouped by functionality

-===Comments===
+###Comments###
 A good metric for comments is that comments should account for minimum 20 percent (ideally more) of the total Lines of Code (LOC).
 The formatting for class, method, and member comments follow the requirements of the JavaDoc Tool.
-A documentation comment is made up of two parts -- a description followed by zero or more tags, with a blank line (containing a single asterisk "*") between these two sections:
+A documentation comment is made up of two parts -- a description followed by zero or more tags, with a blank line (containing a single asterisk "* ") between these two sections:

-<pre>/**
+<pre>/* *
  *  This is the description part of a doc comment
  *
  *  @tag    Comment for the tag
- */</pre>
+ * /</pre>
-The first line is indented to line up with the code below the comment, and starts with the begin-comment symbol (/**) followed by a return.
-Subsequent lines start with an asterisk *.
+The first line is indented to line up with the code below the comment, and starts with the begin-comment symbol (/* * ) followed by a return.
+Subsequent lines start with an asterisk * .
 They are indented an additional space so the asterisks line up.
 A space separates the asterisk from the descriptive text or tag that follows it.
 Insert a blank comment line between the description and the list of tags.
 Insert additional blank lines to create "blocks" of related tags.
-The last line begins with the end-comment symbol (*/) indented so the asterisks line up and followed by a return.
+The last line begins with the end-comment symbol (* /) indented so the asterisks line up and followed by a return.

-Note that the end-comment symbol contains only a single asterisk (*).
+Note that the end-comment symbol contains only a single asterisk (* ).
 A blank line should precede and follow the comment block.

-====Comments: Class Header====
+####Comments: Class Header####
 The following comments will appear before the definition of every class.

-<pre>/**
+<pre>/* *
  *  A description of what the class does.
  *
  *  @author      Author name
  *  @author      Contributor 1
  *  @author      Contributor 2
                 .
                 .
  *  @author      Contributor n
- */</pre>
+ * /</pre>

-====Comments: Method Header====
+####Comments: Method Header####
 The following comments will appear before every method (including main).

-<pre>/**
+<pre>/* *
  *  A description of what the method does
  *
  *  @param       name    description
  *  @param       name    description
                .
  *  @param       name    description
  *
  *  @return              description
  *
  *  @exception   name    description
  *  @exception   name    description
                  .
                  .
  *  @exception   name    description
  *
  *  @pre         precondition before execution
  *  @post        postcondition after execution
- */</pre>
+ * /</pre>

-====Definition of Comments====
+####Definition of Comments####
 '''@param'''

 The @param tag is followed by the name (not type) of the parameter, followed by a description of the parameter.
 Additional spaces should be inserted between the name and description so that comments line up in a block.
 Dashes or other punctuation should not be inserted before the description.
 The name always starts with a lowercase letter.
 The description is most usually a phrase, starting with a lowercase letter and ending without a period, unless it contains a complete sentence.